Continuing Airworthiness Officer – Planning and Technical Records, Cairns

 The primary focus of this role relates to the planning, scheduling and recording of aircraft maintenance carried out on MAF Australian registered aircraft.

-As the successful candidate, you will be responsible to lead the planning of maintenance, modifications, and repairs in accordance with the MAF CAME (Continuing Airworthiness Management Exposition).
+You will be responsible to lead the planning of maintenance, modifications, and repairs in accordance with the MAF CAME (Continuing Airworthiness Management Exposition).

 In this role, you will need to ensure that work is conducted in an efficient and controlled manner, ensuring clear work orders are provided, oversee that defect rectifications are carried out and databases updated, and that you are liaising well with managers and departments.
 Keeping aircraft log books updated, and making sure Aircraft Technical Records are stored correctly are all essential duties of this role.